-6. Questioner: Councillor Barry Macleod-Cullinane

-Question: "Can you provide a monthly breakdown of the Council's expenditure on taxis (excluding Taxicard) during 2010/11?"

-Answer: The breakdown below shows the use of taxis in each
+- 6. Questioner: Councillor Barry Macleod-Cullinane - Asked of: Councillor Bill Stephenson (Leader of the Council and Portfolio Holder for Finance and Business Transformation) - Question: "Can you provide a monthly breakdown of the Council's expenditure on taxis (excluding Taxicard) during 2010/11?" - Answer: The breakdown below shows the use of taxis in each month.

-month.
 Approximately 95% relates to the use of taxis to transport children with special needs to school and the transport of adults social care clients.